 $ sudo ufw app list

-Nginx installs few profiles for the UFW firewall to allow the Nginx traffic to pass through the firewall.
+Nginx installs a few profiles for the UFW firewall to allow the Nginx traffic to pass through the firewall.

 To display the available Nginx profiles: